 - Things to Remember After Nevada LLC Formation

 - Best Rated LLC Formation Services for Your Nevada LLC

-- Nevada LLC FAQ
+- Nevada LLC FAQs

-Step 1: Picking the name for your Nevada LLC
+Step 1: Picking the Name for Your Nevada LLC

 The very first step you need to think about when creating an LLC in the state of Nevada is to come up with the name for your LLC.
 Although the choice is pretty much your own when it comes to choosing a name, there are a few restrictions that you have to adhere to.
 You will also have to think of a name that is easily searchable, as you are going to want potential customers to be able to find you as easily as possible.

 These are the main naming rooms in the state of Nevada, but there are several more.
 These can be found if you read the whole of the Secretary of State’s Guidelines, which is advisable if you are planning on starting an LLC in the state.

 Step 2: Check if Business Name is Still Available in NV

 Before you fall in love with a name too much, you need to see that no one else has come up with the great idea before you.
 With more and more LLCs being set up, more and more names are being claimed, so you need to get in there as soon as possible.
 There is a business search facility on the Secretary of State’s website which you are able to use yourself for free.
 Alternatively, if you don’t want to conduct the search yourself, there are LLC formation companies that will include this as part of their formation packages.
 You can find out if your required name is still available here on the state’s business name database, and then if the name is still available, you are able to reserve the name for 90 days using this Name Reservation Request Form.